openmrs/openmrs-contrib-android-client/README.md

 ### HTTP call debugging
-In order to debug HTTP calls, we have integrated [Android Snooper](https://github.com/jainsahab/AndroidSnooper) (a GUI based open source library) to track network calls.
-To use Android snooper, all you have to do is shake your device and snooper will present list of network calls made by OpenMRS app.
+In order to debug HTTP calls, we have integrated [Chuck Library](https://github.com/jgilfelt/chuck) (a GUI based open source library) to track network calls.
+Apps using Chuck will display a notification showing a summary of ongoing HTTP activity.
+Tapping on the notification launches the full Chuck UI.

 # Quick Start